-This policy applies to all members of our community, those supplying services to our community, or availing of services from our community.
+This Policy applies to all members of our HEI community, those supplying services to our community, or availing of services from our community.
+This includes staff, employees, students, and others.
+"Others" shall be taken to include, but is not limited to the conduct of contractors, subcontractors, vendors, and members of IADT societies/clubs.
+It also includes those who engage and/or who interact with IADT and/or its associated bodies, those who provide services to IADT, those who avail of services, and/or are visitors of and to IADT or any of its associated bodies.
 For further details on the roles and responsibilities of all IADT stakeholders in relation to dignity and respect, please see Appendix 8.1.
-This policy applies to reports from community members as set out below:
+This Policy applies to reports from community members as set out below: